 The World’s Most Photographed Army: The Terracotta Warriors

 The world famous Terracotta Warriors are world famous for a reason.
 Just look how photogenic the soldiers are!
-But that does mean the place can get incredibly busy.
+But that does mean the place can get incredibly busy (especially during Golden Week!).
 The day we went, it felt much more like a mosh pit than a tourist attraction, so I recommend taking bags of patience and (dare I say it) a selfie stick of some kind to help your camera get above the crowds.

 East Meets West in Cosmopolitan Shanghai